Free and Inexpensive Fun for Frugal Living

 Following a frugal lifestyle is very helpful if you have a low income or if you’re saving for a special purchase or event.
-You need to have fun and continue to enjoy life while you're living frugally, though.
+You need to have fun and continue to enjoy life while you're saving money, though.
 This is especially important if frugal living becomes your permanent lifestyle.
-Having fun will make the process of saving money painless!

 Luckily, there are many free or inexpensive activities that can be very enjoyable and satisfying.
 While any hobby can become expensive if you buy fancy equipment or clothing, the following activities can be performed very cheaply or for no cost at all.